Doctoral program in Eastern Christian Studies

 Fees and funding options

 Doctoral students are admitted in two categories: scholarships and doctoral students who are able conduct their research within their working position or have other financial means.
-The latter category is admitted continuously throughout the year, while scholarships are available at specific occasions.
+Calls for applications and deadlines for this are advertised on the website.
 The research program embraces four years of studies (240 credits) and may be done either as a full-time program or as a half-time program.

 Program director: Professor Samuel Rubenson